xmos/lib_xua/lib_xua/doc/rst/sw_clocking.rst

 .. note::

-    It is expected that in a future release  the secondary PLL in xCORE.ai devices, coupled with associated sofware changes, will be capable of replacing the CS2100 part for most designs.
+    It is expected that in a future release  the secondary PLL in xCORE.ai devices, coupled with associated software changes, will be capable of replacing the CS2100 part for most designs.

 The Clock Recovery core (Clock Gen) is responsible for generating the reference frequency to the CS2100 device.
 This, in turn, generates the master clock used over the whole design.